Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 **Font:**

-The heading font chosen is Montserrat paired with Lora.
+The heading font chosen is Montserrat paired with Lora for all body text.
+I chose the fonts as they paired nicely and I used the article linked in my acknowledgements to choose fonts that are commonly used.

 **Images:**